Read Data into Tableau

 Figure 5: From multiple Excel worksheets, multiple data tables.

 The next step visualizes the data.
 To begin that analysis, open a new Tableau worksheet.
-Tableau prompts you for that step with the message in the lower-left corner of the data display window, show in Figure 6.
+Tableau prompts you for that step with the message in the lower-left corner of the data display window, shown in Figure 6.

 Figure 6: Prompt to open a new worksheet.